 The Grove of La Grange Park

 The purpose of nursing home care and assisted living is to provide a better quality of life for disabled or aging adults who cannot care for themselves.
 While this always includes providing the basic necessities of shelter, adequate sustenance, good hygiene, and medical care, nursing homes should also be doing their best to meet the social and personal needs of each resident.
-Human beings are social creatures as well as creatures of comfort.
-Everyone at any age should be allowed to enjoy personal preferences and social activities in order to thrive.

 When nursing home residents are treated like robots with no personal preferences, their general well-being and, ultimately, their health can decline.
 It is up to nursing home facilities to record important preferences and try to accommodate them within reason.

 For many residents, that means allowing them to wear their own clothes, choose when they want to be shaved or have nails trimmed, enjoy favorite snacks, smoke when they need to, and participate in favorite activities, among other things.

 Nursing homes should also make an effort to provide appropriate social activities for residents to enjoy.
 There should be activities available for all levels of ability, and residents who require help with mobility or engagement should receive such help from staff.
 Remaining social as long as possible for even the frailest residents can improve their general health, so it is important that their care plans include accommodations for helping them socialize with other residents and participate in activities as much as possible and as they desire.